ShipStream/middleware/README.md

 ## Job Queue

-For any actions that may take a significant amount of time or need to be retried later you should not run them directly but rather run them using the job queue.
+For any actions that may take a significant amount of time or need to be retried later, you should not run them directly but rather run them using the job queue using `addEvent`.
 For example, if an action discovers 100 new orders to be created, do not create them all serially in the foreground but rather create a separate job for each order so that the errors can be reported and handled for each order individually.
 Jobs added to the queue which resulted in an error can be viewed and retried by the user via the user interface.